mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** Roshi, did Pali scriptures or did pre-Mahayana scriptures talk about these six categories?

-**Katagiri:** No, I don’t think so.
+**Katagiri Roshi:** No, I don’t think so.

 **Same person:** Where do they appear?

-**Katagiri:** Well, the regulation of body, regulation of the breath, regulation of mind, is the teaching of Zen Buddhism, the practice of zazen, through regulation.
+**Katagiri Roshi:** Well, the regulation of body, regulation of the breath, regulation of mind, is the teaching of Zen Buddhism, the practice of zazen, through regulation.
 So that’s why I want to explain that.
 But those six categories are very common categories according to psychology.

 **Same person:** I see.

-**Katagiri:** So, you know them pretty well.
+**Katagiri Roshi:** So, you know them pretty well.

 If you don’t understand number one, number two, number three, four, five: number one is circumstances, environment; number two is the sensory world; number three is body; number four is internal organs, breath; number five is brain and nerves.
 Do you understand?

 **Same person:** Oh yes.

-**Katagiri:** Well, it’s very easy.
+**Katagiri Roshi:** Well, it’s very easy.
 So that’s why, according to zazen, we can make arrangement of those five, or at least four.
 And then immediately, you can get a chance to manifest total personality, because all circumstances are perfectly arranged.

 For instance, if you want to feel comfortable, you cannot get a comfortable feeling without making arrangement of the environment.
 That’s the environment: number one, number two, number three, number four.
 So anyway, first of all make arrangement, that is the point.
 Instead of escaping, or attaching, or destroying, et cetera.